Support to research projects

 - Ensure that your Head of Department and/or Head of School is briefed about your project.
 Find out if there are any specific routine processes at your School ahead of some specific calls for proposals (such as specific times your Head of School is available for signing documents or alike).

 - Register or update your account in PRISMA, create a so-called EU Login at the ECAS - European Commission Authentication Service or on the relevant submission portal of the funder in question!
 If it is an organisational account you need, please do not register a new one, check via email@example.com whether there is already one registered for the University.

 - Start well ahead of the deadline!
-It can take time to brief the Vice-Chancellor’s Office about your project’s co-funding needs and to ensure that all signatures are in place (if a letter of support or a co-funding pre-decision is needed for example).
-Contact firstname.lastname@example.org for support two weeks ahead of deadline the latest!
+It can take time to brief the Vice-Chancellor’s Office about your project’s co-funding needs and to ensure that all signatures are in place.
+Contact firstname.lastname@example.org for help with co-funding pre-decision and contact email@example.com if a letter of support is needed.
+No later than two weeks ahead of deadline!

-- Request a registration number from the Registrar’s Office (indicating the title of the project, the funder you apply to and the subject filed(s) relevant for the application).
+- Request a registration number from the Registrar’s Office.
+For more detailed instructions about what information the registrar needs from you please see To ask for a record number.
 Research funding proposals submitted to the Foundation for Baltic and East European Studies do have a joint registration number, which you can also get from the Registrar’s Office, then you will get a separate registration number if awarded.

-- All research funding proposals are required to have a full cost budget and some of them even a co-funding pre-decision (of the vice-chancellor approving co-funding of overhead costs not covered by the projects indirect costs), so please contact either the Financial Department or email@example.com for support in rolling these out.
+- All research funding proposals are required to have a full cost budget and some of them even a co-funding pre-decision (of the vice-chancellor approving co-funding of overhead costs not covered by the projects indirect costs), so please contact the Financial Department for support in rolling these out.